Date posted: October 17, 2023

 - Support the Mission of the Company by identifying and accomplishing team and individual performance goals that directly support the goals of the Company.

-- Treat all co-workers, customers and suppliers with respect and in accordance with the Company’s Core Values.
+- Treat all co-workers, customers, and suppliers with respect and in accordance with the Company’s Code of Ethics.

 - Follow all company GMPs and SOPs

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 - Monitor and perform mechanical repairs on various equipment such as conveyor systems, pumps, valves, basic plumbing, electrical diagnostics, and motors.

 - Change oil and filters per the manufacturer’s recommendations.

 - Maintain sanitary working conditions to stay in compliance with health regulations.

 - Start and stop equipment, as well as complete shutdown procedures.
 Research parts and components used to repair and upgrade equipment.